 Traditional Acupuncture works to maintain the body's equilibrium by focusing on all aspects of wellbeing: physical, mental, emotional.

 Good health is not just the absence of pain and disease.

 Yoga is an ancient form of exercise that focuses on strength, flexibility and breathing to boost physical and mental wellbeing.
 The main components of yoga are postures (a series of movements designed to increase strength and flexibility) and breathing.

-Metamorphic Technique practitioners use a light touch on the feet, hands and head.
-Without seeking any specific outcome, MT practitioners create an environment for the person’s life force to do its own work and take from each session what is needed in their life.
+Metamorphic Process practitioners use a light touch on the feet, hands and head.
+Without seeking any specific outcome, MP practitioners create an environment for the person’s life force to do its own work and take from each session what is needed in their life.

 Many people are familiar with the Bach Flower Remedies and have experience of using Rescue Remedy or Rescue Cream.

 However there are many more essences available which allow practitioners to create individually tailored combinations for each specific client focus.

 A Reiki practitioner channels Universal Light Energy into the client, raising the client's own energy levels.
 Its purpose is to stimulate the natural healing forces within the body.Reiki is safe, non-intrusive and non-manipulative, suitable for every-one Newborn to Elderly.

 Craniosacral Therapy is a gentle "hands on" therapy.
 It works by the therapist feeling very small rhythms or waves within the client's body.